opensource-spraakherkenning-nl/ASR_NL_results/UT/Jasmin/jasmin_setup.md

 The encoding used in the dataset for the transcriptions is latin_1.
 In order for the evaluation tool to work, I converted the encoding to UTF-8.

+For the Flemish subset, one speaker (`V000055`) does not belong to any of the 5 speaker groups according to the metadata.
+Therefore, this speaker and their files (`fv160041` and `fv170041`) have been excluded from the evaluation.

 ### Postprocessing

 A large number of insertions was encountered when evaluating Whisper.
 This was due to time misalignment at the start of segments.
 This was addressed by adjusting the `start_time` of the first word of a segment to `end_time - 0.1s`.